 In last month’s roundup, we covered the rebound in manufacturing, which positively affects supply chains, distributors, and suppliers.
 This rebound isn’t happening in all industries, however.
 The state of the tourism, hospitality, and event industries continues to be a serious concern for many B2Bs.
 Aside from the 120 million tourism employees still at risk of losing their jobs, a recent UN and UNWTO report revealed that globally, more than $1 trillion of international tourism spend will be lost, setting the tourism industry back 10 to 20 years.

-Keep reading this August 2020 roundup for the latest developments in marketing, customer experience, manufacturing, and distribution and what they mean for B2B eCommerce.
+Keep reading this August 2020 roundup for the latest developments in marketing, customer experience, AI in eCommerce, manufacturing, and distribution and what they mean for B2B eCommerce.
 There’s also a new segment to our roundup: B2B marketplace trends.
 In it, we’ll share how some B2B sellers are succeeding and the lessons we can learn from them.

 August 2020: B2B eCommerce, Rebounding Economy, and Fall Predictions